Geeks in Phoenix

 Turn off the virtual memory/pagefile.

 Use this with caution!
 Technically, virtual memory is used when all of the system memory is full.
-If you have a large amount of system memory (16GB or more) and you don't run memory hog software like Photoshop, you should be alright disabling it.
+If you have a large amount of system memory (64GB or more) and don't run memory-intensive software like Photoshop, you should be alright turning it off.
 And you'll free up a few GB's of drive space in the process.

 Managing Virtual Memory / Pagefile in Windows 7